- Hike through the nature reserves of Chicaque and Chingaza near Bogotá

 After breakfast, you'll start your exploration of Bogotá by visiting two of the city's most important food markets.
 The first stop is Plaza de la Perseverancia, a market that dates back to 1910.
 Here, you'll taste typical Colombian dishes like ajiaco (a common soup made with chicken and herbs) and sancocho (a brothy soup filled with meats and vegetables).

-After this, you will head to the Paloquemao Market, known for its great variety of fresh fruit.
+After this, you'll head to the Paloquemao Market, known for its great variety of fresh fruit.
 Paloquemao is one of the city's most famous gastronomical landmarks and where many of the city's restaurants source their ingredients.
-You'll taste a variety of fruit that can only be found in Colombia, like granadilla and lulo.
+You'll taste a variety of fruits that can only be found in Colombia, like granadilla and lulo.
 You can't miss trying some typical fruit juices, which are a daily staple of the Colombian diet.

 After getting your fill of fresh produce, you'll visit the Botero Museum, which houses one of the country's best collections of the acclaimed Colombian artist, Fernando Botero.
 You'll experience his unique style, which uses large proportions for everything from people to fruits and horses.